Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Abstract

 \section{Abstract}

-Reduction of the fabrication cost of the photonic integral circuits with low optical losses and technological simplicity are the key conditions for their widespread implementation.
-In conventional manufacturing methods, dielectric cladding thickness around waveguides usually limited to $\sim20$ $\mu$m, which complicates suppression of radiative losses and parasitic scattering.
-In this paper, we propose and experimentally demonstrate an alternative technology for forming low-confinement waveguides based on Borofloat~33 glass, based on thermal fusion bonding of two glass wafers.
-The waveguide pattern is formed in the following manner: trenches on the order of tens of nanometers are etched into the glass, then filled with silicon nitride, followed by removal of the excess layer and bonding, which ensures high-quality contact surfaces and a thick, symmetric dielectric cladding.
+Reducing the fabrication cost of photonic integrated circuits while maintaining low optical losses and technological simplicity is essential for their wider implementation.
+In conventional manufacturing methods, the dielectric cladding thickness around waveguides is usually limited to $\sim20$~$\mu$m, which complicates suppression of radiative losses and parasitic scattering in low-confinement geometries.
+In this paper, we propose and experimentally demonstrate an alternative technology for forming low-confinement waveguides in Borofloat~33 glass by thermal fusion bonding of two glass wafers.
+The waveguide pattern is formed by etching trenches with depths on the order of tens of nanometers into the glass, filling them with silicon nitride, removing the excess layer, and bonding the planarized glass surfaces, thereby forming a thick, symmetric dielectric cladding.
 As a proof of concept, we fabricated straight waveguides with a core height of 50~nm and widths from 1.3 to 3.5~$\mu$m.
-With butt coupling to standard SMF-28 single-mode fiber at a wavelength of 1550~nm, transmission of up to 60\% was obtained, corresponding to input/output coupling losses of 1~dB per facet and consistent with numerical estimates.
-The proposed approach provides a low-cost and scalable route to fabricate low-confinement integrated photonic devices, promising for chips with simplified passive packaging and for devices based on long delay lines and ring resonators.
+With butt coupling to standard SMF-28 single-mode fiber at 1550~nm, we obtained chip transmissions up to 60\%, corresponding to input/output coupling losses of $\sim1$~dB per facet and consistent with numerical estimates.
+Fabry--Perot analysis of high-resolution spectra measured with AR-coated lensed fibers gave effective propagation losses down to $0.62\pm0.36$ dB/cm, depending on waveguide width and polarization.
+The proposed approach provides a simple and scalable route to low-confinement glass-encapsulated photonic circuits with passive butt coupling, promising for long delay lines, external-cavity laser feedback circuits, and ring-resonator sensors.

 \keywords{bonding, planar technology, integrated photonics, silicon nitride, low confinement, fiber-to-chip coupling}